 Do I really need a written agreement when opening a business with a family member?

 Yes.
 Setting out your business goals and expectations with your business partner in writing is a good idea to protect against disputes and problems at a later date.
 Written agreements memorialize the oral representations made between parties.
 Nothing is more disappointing (or expensive) than when family members or friends fight over a business arrangement and there is nothing but a verbal agreement for the parties to rely upon.

 What is better to form, a limited liability company or a c-corporation?

-Which corporate formation one should select is based in part, upon the number of business owners, their legal needs and their tax status.
+Which corporate formation one should select depends on the number of business owners, their legal needs, and their tax status.
 Consult with a business attorney beforehand.

 Should I sign for a business loan as an individual?